More About Us

 Judy cites Taemin's "Move" as being her all-time favourite K-Pop dance with her favourite artists being Sunmi, Hyolyn and BLACKPINK.

-Outside of K-Pop dance she works 9-5 in supply chain (not even a little bit dance related!) and takes commercial and lyrical classes on weekends.
+Outside of K-Pop dance she works for the Government (not even a little bit dance related!) and takes commercial and lyrical classes on weekends.
 She firmly believes that dance is for everybody and the most important thing is to have fun in class!

 Choreographer / Dance Instructor